elizavetasemenova/prob-epi/03_intro_epi.md

 # Introduction to Modelling in epidemiology

-In this course we will consider a range of models used in epidemiology - from spatial statistics to disease transmission modelling - and their probabilistic formulation.
+In this course we will consider a range of models used in epidemiology - from <font color='orange'>hierarchical modelling</font> and <font color='orange'>spatial statistics</font> to <font color='orange'>disease transmission modelling</font> - and their probabilistic formulation.
 In order to perform Bayesian inference we will use the probabilistic programing language (PPL) Numpyro.

-Let's uncover each of the three key terms of the course - **epidemioligy**, **probabilistic modelling** and **probablistic programming**.
+Let's uncover each of the three key terms of the course - **epidemioligy**, **Bayesian modelling** and **probablistic programming**.
 You can think of them as the 'What?', 'Why?' and 'How?' of the course, correspondingly.

 (epidemiology)=
 ## Epidemiology

-Epidemiology is the 'What?' of this course, i.e. 'What real-life phenomena do we want to study?.
+Epidemiology is the 'What?' of this course, i.e. 'What real-life phenomena do we want to study?'

-The range of computational models which we will cover is motivated by questios in epidemiology and public health.
+The range of computational models which we will cover is motivated by questions in epidemiology and public health.

 Epidemiology is the study of how diseases and health-related events are distributed within populations and the factors that influence these distributions.
 It is a branch of public health that focuses on understanding the patterns, causes, and effects of diseases and health conditions on a large scale.
 Epidemiologists collect and analyze *data* to investigate the occurrence of health outcomes, their risk factors, and the impact of various interventions or preventive measures.